Body

 A new dataset from the Kinder Institute for Urban Research Urban Data Platform shows just how many registered voters there are in Harris County by ZIP code and precinct.
 While the data shows where voters are concentrated, it does not indicate where stronger voter turnout is.
 The data is derived from information provided by the Harris County Clerk’s Office.

-The data also shows that out of the county’s eligible citizen population — an estimated 2.78 million adults — more than 177,000 may not be registered to vote.
+The above data also shows that out of the county’s eligible citizen population — an estimated 2.78 million adults — more than 177,000 may not be registered to vote.
 That’s enough votes to make a difference in almost any local or national election.

 “If the voter registration rate could be used as one indicator of civic engagement, then community organizations can also use this dataset in their planning,” said Hien Le, director of data operations for the Kinder Institute.